BrayanMamani/magic_8_ball/README.md

 ## About Magic 8 Ball

-This repository features a magic 8 ball app, it will give you the answers to all the tough questions in life.
+This repository features a magic 8 ball app, will give you the answers to all the difficult questions we have in life.
 You can make the ball change at the push of a button.

 <img src="magic_8_ball.gif" width="300">